austinsonger/Policy-Portal/configuration-and-change-management.md

 **User Endpoints**

-\<PlaceHolder> requires auto-update for security patches to be enabled for all user endpoints, including laptops and workstations.
+`<Company Placeholder>` requires auto-update for security patches to be enabled for all user endpoints, including laptops and workstations.

 * The auto-update configuration and update status on all end-user systems are inspected by Security through either manual periodic audits or automated compliance auditing agents installed on the endpoints.